nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 already been dropped, then drop has no effect; this is not relevant to the current analysis).

-Interestingly, dropping a value frequently does not require that the lifetimes in the dropped value be valid.
+Interestingly, in many cases dropping a value does not require that the lifetimes in the dropped value be valid.
 After all, dropping a reference of type `&'a T` or `&'a mut T` is defined as a no-op, so it does not matter if the reference points at valid memory.
 In cases like